Diagnosis (American TV series): Episode 3: The Wisdom of the Crowd

 Willie Reyes is a 46 year old Army Veteran who is slowly losing his memories as a result of frequent seizures.
 Willie’s wife recounts the first time he had a seizure when he was 44 and he just fell to the floor one day without any explanation.
 Since the first seizure, he has developed multiple brain lesions, progressive memory loss, hearing loss, and violent/emotional mood swings.
 Willie says that because of his memory loss he forgets a lot of things and constantly repeats himself, making him feel like a child.
-He tells his biggest fear being waking up one day and completely forgetting about his family.
-His daughter highlights the fact that recently he's been starting to forget major memories, from her childhood such as her birth.
+His biggest fear is waking up one day and completely forgetting about his family.
+His daughter reveals that, recently, he's been starting to forget major memories from her childhood, such as her birth.
 Dr. Lisa Sanders took a look at Willie’s MRI scans and noted a huge lesion at the base of his brain with finger-like deterioration rooting up from it.
 She has a theory that the deterioration reaching the memory region of his brain could be the reason for his memory loss and mood swings.
 His wife states that in June 2019, he had a biopsy done with a piece of brain matter and the results came back as having unspecified inflammation.
 Dr. Sanders says that one of the biggest reasons that his condition is hard to diagnose is because it has very similar symptoms to a lot of common brain disorders, with no response to steroids.